BSc (Hons) Professional Practice in Supply Chain Leadership

 The Supply Chain Leadership Professional Integrated Degree Apprenticeship has been specially designed and is delivered in partnership with CP Training - a business-led education provider dedicated to delivering supply chain excellence.

 - Apprenticeships are designed by industry professionals and are aimed at employed individuals.

-- They can be suitable as a way to upskill existing members of staff or as a pathway for new recruits.
+- They can be suitable as a way to upskill existing members of staff or as a pathway for new employees.

 - Small groups and specially-designed learning sessions will ensure that apprentices get the most out of their time in workshops and lectures.